-Student folders are maintained on site for one year after the student has been absent from MTSU and it is then stored off-site if two to five years and is not readily available.
+Student folders are maintained for five years after graduation or last date of attendance.
 Any copies of these documents provided to a student would be considered unofficial.

 If I make an "F" in a course and repeat the course, will the "F" be removed?

 A course may be repeated once to remove the prior grade from the GPA calculation; however, it does remain on the transcript.
 Courses repeated more than once will affect your GPA.
 For detailed information, see the Repeated Courses section in the catalog or contact the Registrar's (Records) Office at 615-898-5690.

 Access the Change of Major/Program form on the Registrar's Office web site or in RaiderNet.
 It is highly recommended that you meet with an advisor in your intended new major before submitting the form to ensure your major/minor selection meets your career goals as well as abides by University policy.
 Once your request has been processed, the Registrar's Office will e-mail a confirmation to the address you listed.
 If there are problems with your request, you will also be e-mailed.
 The department of your requested major will be notified of your major change and will assign a faculty advisor or contact you if any additional details are needed or if there are any problems with your choice of major and/or minor(s).

 What is academic fresh start?